 Duration: Concentration, up to 1 hour

-Who can cast Pass Without Trace?
-Druids and Rangers have Pass Without Trace on their class spell lists.
-Trickery Clerics and Land: Grassland Druids get Pass Without Trace for free and always have it prepared.
+Who can cast Pass without Trace?
+Druids and Rangers have Pass without Trace on their class spell lists.
+Trickery Domain Clerics get it as a Domain spell.

 Pass Without Trace 5e